What is the Teen Advisory Board (TAB)?

 Additional opportunities for community service in our library are presented at these meetings.
 Members in 7th-12th grade who have completed a Volunteering at the Library program are eligible to sign up for these opportunities.

 New members are always welcome!

-Nine leaders under the supervision of the YA librarian lead the Board.
+Seven leaders under the supervision of the YA librarian lead the Board.
 Elections for Executive Board are held during the May TAB meeting and those elected serve a term for one year beginning July 1 and ending June 30.
 In order to hold a position on the Executive Board, members must meet the following qualifications:

 - Entering 8th grade or higher